Looking for help paying childcare?

 If you receive tax credits the amount you are eligible for may be affected by using childcare vouchers.
 You can check whether you would be better off taking childcare vouchers through this free online calculator www.hmrc.gov.uk/calcs/ccin.htm

-If your child is aged between three and five, then you are entitled to 15 hours of free nursery education for 38 weeks of the year in the term following their third birthday.
-This means your three, four or five year old can go to nursery for 15 hours a week (for 38 weeks) free of charge.
-You don't need to make any payment for these hours or get a voucher or grant!
+If your child is aged between three and five, then you are entitled to 15 or 30hours of subsidised nursery education for 38 weeks of the year in the term following their third birthday.
+The amount of hours you receive will depend on your employment status.
+All children once they turn 3 are eligible to receive 15 hours.
+This means your three, four or five year old can attend a to nursery for 15 hours a week.
+At First Friends we stretch this funding over the year.
+This is better for your child's routine.

 Check if you qualify for tax credits